abdulrahman305/pipedream/docs/docs/code/nodejs/README.md

   async run({ steps, $ }) {
     return $.flow.exit();
     console.log(
-      "This code will not run, since $.flow.exit() was called above it" );
+      "This code will not run, since $.flow.exit() was called above it", );
   },
 });